 We anticipate investing in portfolio companies in the form of first and second lien senior loans.
-We expect these loans generally to have terms of three to ten years.
+We expect these loans generally to have terms of three to ten years and in some cases may provide for a portion of the interest payable to be in additional loan interests.
 We generally will obtain security interests in the assets of our portfolio companies that will serve as collateral in support of the repayment of these loans.
 This collateral may take the form of first or second priority liens on the assets of a portfolio company.

 We anticipate structuring our mezzanine investments primarily as unsecured, subordinated loans that provide for relatively high, fixed interest rates that will provide us with significant current interest income.
-These loans typically will have interest-only payments in the early years, with amortization of principal deferred to the later years of the mezzanine debt.
-In some cases, we may enter into loans that, by their terms, convert into equity or additional debt or defer payments of interest (or at least cash interest) for the first few years after our investment.
-Also, in some cases our mezzanine debt will be collateralized by a subordinated lien on some or all of the assets of the borrower.
+These loans typically will have interest-only payments in the early years, with amortization of principal deferred to the later years of the mezzanine debt securities.
+In some cases, we may enter into loans that, by their terms, convert into equity or additional debt securities or defer payments of interest (or at least cash interest) for the first few years after our investment.
+Also, in some cases our mezzanine debt securities will be collateralized by a subordinated lien on some or all of the assets of the borrower.